vishnuway2smile/cordova-plugin-background-download/README.md

 ### Start the download

- `BackgroundDownload.startDownload(url, successcallback, errorcallback)`, this method initialize the download using background thread.
+ `BackgroundDownload.startDownload(successcallback, errorcallback,url)`, this method initialize the download using background thread.
 And also It returns thread id and progress percentage.
 Have to save callbackId for other download actions

 The method works as a function and gets the following arguments:
  - url: file url to download